 Keep one day of your Jasper Itinerary to explore the Athabasca Glacier.

 Probably BEST to reserve a FULL day to enjoy the Athabasca Glacier.
 The Athabasca Glacier is best explored as a tour to the Columbia Icefields Parkway for a day, located in the Canadian Rockies.
 Although the glacier is currently receding at a high rate, it is still worth to view and experience the glaciers for yourself.

 As you might already know the Columbia Icefields are the largest glaciers in Canada.
-There are guided tours, with glacier walks and sky walk services offered to visitors all year around.
+There are guided tours, with glacier walks and skywalk services offered to visitors all year round.

 The Athabasca glacier is one of the distributions of the Columbia Icefields.

 The Banff Jasper Collection tour collective offers Athabasca Glacier tours.
 These guided tours include a trip to Athabasca Glacier and Skywalk.
 You will be taken to the glacier in a special vehicle and are allowed time on the glacier surface.
 Take pictures, walk the surface and live the experience.

 Note: While on the glacier, to avoid slipping on ice, wear crampons, which are steel spikes attached to the bottoms of your boots.

 Part of your Athabasca Glacier tour also includes Columbia Icefield Skywalk.
 Columbia Icefield Skywalk is a glass floor, a cliff-edge walkway of 1 kilometer in length.
 It is a perfect way to see the raw nature, come alive right in front of you.